 Nothing beats the taste of homemade applesauce, and it’s so easy to make!
 Every year, starting in mid summer with the Gravensteins, and through late fall with Granny Smiths and Fuji apples, my father processes dozens of batches of applesauce from apples picked from his trees.
 He freezes them in large quart-sized mason jars for us to enjoy all year long.

-The secret to my dad’s applesauce is that he adds a couple strips of lemon peel to the apples while they are cooking, as well as some lemon juice.
+The secret to my dad’s applesauce is that he adds a couple strips of lemon peel to the apples while they are cooking, as well as some lemon juice or apple cider vinegar.

-The tartness of the lemon serves to intensify the taste of the apples, and helps balance out the sweetness of the sauce.
+The tartness of the lemon or vinegar serves to intensify the taste of the apples, and helps balance out the sweetness of the sauce.
 The result is a refreshing, utterly delicious applesauce.

 He also likes to mix other fruit in with the sauce.
 He’ll mix fresh cranberries in with the apples for cranberry applesauce, or stalks of rhubarb for rhubarb applesauce.
 Plums and pluots sometimes find their way into his applesauce too.